talwat/indiepkg/MAKE_A_PKG.md

 ## Testing your package

-Now, we will need to make a third party repository to test the package.

-This is super simple.
-First, download and install IndiePKG.
+### Installing from a file (recommended)

+Simply run `indiepkg install <the name of your package file>` to install your package.

+If it was successful and your package installed correctly, you can move on to the final step.

+### Installing from a 3rd party repository

+This is a little more complicated, but not too complicated.

-Next, [fork](https://github.com/talwat/IndiePKG/fork) IndiePKG on github.
+First, [fork](https://github.com/talwat/IndiePKG/fork) IndiePKG on github.

 After your done forking, add your package.json file to the `packages` directory by either cloning the fork locally and committing, or using the Github Web UI.